taarifa/Taarifa_Web/README.markdown

         unzip Taarifa_Web-xxxx.zip

-    This will create a new directory Ushahidi_Web-xxxx containing all the Ushahidi platform files and directories - Move the contents of this directory into a directory within your webserver's document root or your public HTML directory.
+    This will create a new directory Taarifa_Web-xxxx containing all the Taarifa platform files and directories - Move the contents of this directory into a directory within your webserver's document root or your public HTML directory.

 * ####Ensure the following directories are writable (i.e. have their permission values set to 777)